What’s a VIP Card?

 Download sample-invite copy for your invitation letter.
 Change the general copy to suit your offering, discounts, services, etc.

-We’re sure you can find several convenient local suppliers of credit card stock custom cards but for starters, here’s name of a supplier that has always done a good job for us.
-Form-Craft is a San Diego based business form and promotional supplier.
+We’re sure you can find several convenient local suppliers of credit card stock custom cards but here are a couple to get you started thinking:

 If you have any questions or comments, post below and we’ll get right back to you.